 As a member of FBLA-PBL Inc. and serving as Illinois Phi Beta Lambda’s state president, vice president, and secretary, Meske placed first in the state and fourth in the nation in business decision making competitions, as well as first in impromptu speaking, marketing, parliamentary procedure and as “Ms. Future Business Executive.”

 Melissa married the love for the rest of her life on Valentine’s Day 2014 after meeting him almost by sheer happenstance through a mutual friend a year and a half earlier.
-After serving in the United States Army for 10 years, Kevin established a career in law enforcement over the past 20 years and now serves as part of the security team at one of the region’s leading health care organizations.
+After serving in the United States Army for 10 years, Kevin established a career in law enforcement over the past 20 years and now serves as part of the security team at one of the region’s leading health care organizations and as an EMT for another.
 He is also a skilled craftsman in his own right; his woodworking shop is known as KM Wood Designs.

 Melissa’s oldest son is an emerging visual artist, receiving his MFA at Washington University St. Louis in 2015.
 Her youngest son is studying electrical engineering at Southern Illinois University Edwardsville.
 With him, her husband brought a wonderful collaborative of family and friends to add to Melissa’s family that included a son proudly serving in the United States Marine Corps, a daughter-in-law, and four of the most awesome little girls out there.